justincrosbie/passkeyme-docs/docs/sdks/android/api-reference.md

 ```

 :::tip SDK Updates
-The PasskeyMe Android SDK is regularly updated with new features and improvements.
+The Passkeyme Android SDK is regularly updated with new features and improvements.
 Check the [changelog](https://github.com/passkeyme/android-sdk/releases) for the latest updates and migration guides.
 :::

-This API reference provides complete documentation for integrating the PasskeyMe Android SDK into your application.
+This API reference provides complete documentation for integrating the Passkeyme Android SDK into your application.
 For additional examples and best practices, see the [Integration Guide](/docs/sdks/android/integration) and [Security Best Practices](/docs/sdks/android/security).